THE

 It’s 2025, and the same civil rights my father fought for are being stripped away, systematically, one by one.

 Mind control is coded into algorithms.
 Anxiety is rampant.
-Loneliness, an epidemic.
+Loneliness is an epidemic.
 We’re medicated but not healed.
 Stimulated but not awake.
 Disillusioned.
 Disconnected.
 We are not well.

 No longer fringe, therapists prescribe LSD for PTSD, addiction, and depression.
 Mushrooms are marketed as quick-fix, Instagrammable wellness hacks.
 Microdosing in Silicon Valley has gone mainstream.
 Everyone is desperate for a way out.
 A cure.